Owlfroggy/terracotta-docs/docs/language_features/expressions.md

 ```

 ## Inlined Functions
 Any function that returns a value can be used in expressions.
-Some actions like Set Location Coordinate don't have a return value listed in their description, still return a value anyway.
+Some actions like Set Location Coordinate still return a value even if their description doesn't say so.
 Generally, if an action has `Variable - Variable to set` as its first parameter, it can be inlined.

 Custom functions cannot be inlined yet as they cannot specify return types, however this functionality will be added in a future update.